swethaedaguttu/Frappe-Job-application/documentation.md

 ### Role Definitions
 Three custom roles were implemented for the application:
 1. **Administrator/System Manager:**
-   - Full control (create, read, update, delete) for Tasks and Projects
+   - Full control (create, read, update, delete) for Job Applications and Projects
    - Can manage users and roles
    - Access to system settings

-2. **Task Manager:**
+2. **Application Manager:**
-   - Can create, read, and update Tasks and Projects
+   - Can create, read, and update Job Applications and Projects
-   - Cannot delete Tasks or Projects
+   - Cannot delete Job Applications or Projects
-   - Can export and share Tasks and Projects
+   - Can export and share Job Applications and Projects
-   - Can add/remove Tasks from Projects
+   - Can add/remove Job Applications from Projects

-3. **Task User:**
+3. **Application User:**
-   - Read-only access to Tasks and Projects
+   - Read-only access to Job Applications and Projects
-   - Can export Tasks and Projects for reporting
+   - Can export Job Applications and Projects for reporting
-   - Cannot create, update, or delete Tasks or Projects
+   - Cannot create, update, or delete Job Applications or Projects

 ### Permission Configuration
 Permissions are configured in multiple layers:
-1. **DocType Level:** Both Task and Project DocTypes have role-based permissions defined in their JSON files
+1. **DocType Level:** Both Job Application and Project DocTypes have role-based permissions defined in their JSON files
 2. **API Level:** All API endpoints check user permissions before performing operations
 3. **Frontend Level:** UI elements (edit/delete buttons) are shown or hidden based on user roles